alexisbourdais/ChloroBras/README.md

 Nextflow can be installed from Bioconda

-'conda install -c bioconda nextflow'
+`conda install -c bioconda nextflow`

 ## Parameters